thekayshawn/thekayshawn.github.io/src/content/project/aman-lil-afia.md

 ---
-title: "✌ Aman Lil Afia Clinic's Portfolio"
+title: "✌ Aman Lil Afia's Portfolio"
 snippet: "Aman Lil Afia is a clinic in Dubai, UAE.
 The website showcases their services and their team."
 isDraft: false
 image: {